Header Image depicting wildfire and regrowth with fireweed

 Firewise Logo.png

-The wood lots are open again for the 2025 season, hosted by Solid Waste Services.
-Anchorage Fire Department is proud to continue to partner with SWS to provide community members with an opportunity to dispose of the woody materials gathered during their property cleanup efforts.
-Both the Eagle River and midtown lots are open and free to the public.
+The wood lots are closed for the 2025 season.
+Anchorage Fire Department is thankful for the continued partnership with SWS to provide community members with an opportunity to dispose of the woody materials gathered during their property cleanup efforts.
 To learn more about the lots, including what is accepted and their operating hours, please visit the Solid Waste Services website or call (907) 343-6250.

 Municipal Land: Who's Responsible?